-Most IT teams trick themselves into thinking they have an enterprise integration strategy, when really all they have is a project plan.
+Most IT teams trick themselves into thinking they have an enterprise integration strategy, when really all they have is a system integration project plan.
 I have spent over a decade working with IT teams and pretty much all of them, when asked to present a strategy either have nothing at all or pull out a spreadsheet of dates and tasks.

-Your strategy has to go deeper than ‘how’ you’re going to establish your improved integrations and start answering some of the WHY questions and address the genuine business value you’re working to create.
+Your integration strategy has to go deeper than ‘how’ you’re going to establish your improved integrations and start answering some of the WHY questions and address the genuine business value you’re working to create.

 This is useful because it gives everyone something to get on board with and paints a picture of how business will improve over time, due to a better approach to integration.
 It also provides you with an opportunity to articulate the value of integration to other parts of the business, who might other wise just see it as a technology thing, that doesn’t affect them.

 Why have an integration strategy?

 Service and system integration is ultimately about improving the way in which customer value is created and delivered.
 It speeds up sales, better informs marketing, reduces cost per customer acquisition, increases collaboration across teams and creates more time.